Every few weeks I try to write an update, for those who like to stay in touch!

 We were invited to a special Christmas lecture at the exclusive Hong Kong Club a week ago.
 We took this selfie in the second floor lobby, in front of a gingerbread replica of the Club’s former, colonial building.
 Very nice!

 It’s very hard to get a photo inside a place this small, but when you put three photos together, you can start to get the idea.
-I’m standing by the Christmas tree (photo below), with the front door just out-of-view on the left, then kitchen, bathroom, bedroom, and finally closet.
+I’m standing by our tiny Christmas tree (on a table under the window), with the front door just out-of-view on the left, then kitchen, bathroom, bedroom, and finally closet.
 That’s the whole apartment!

 Some work-related photos: every Christmas our Board throws a nice party for the staff and friends (bottom), and every six months we invite friends to the office for an hour of Sunday-night worship.
 Both evenings were joyful and refreshing!

 Early December was filled with tasks related to re-registering a rep office for our company in China.
 These stacks of documents had to be translated and authenticated, signed, stamped, sealed, and express mailed to China.
 I’d be afraid to calculate the man-hours involved, but so far the bill has been over 15,000 HKD ($2000US)